Physician Voices for Patient Safety

 About the bill

 In November 2023, DC Health introduced B25-545, the Health Occupations Revisions General Amendment Act of 2023.
-This bill is a comprehensive rewrite of the law overseeing medical licensing and regulation in Washington, DC.
+This bill was a comprehensive rewrite of the law overseeing medical licensing and regulation in Washington, DC.
+Unfortunately, the bill as written overhauled scope of practice, place allied health professionals in oversight positions of medical licensing, and remove the physician from the center of the care team.
+After much work and a number of legislative wins, the bill passed the Council on May 7.

 MSDC has long advocated that a physician is the most qualified professional at the head of a care team.
 Physicians have the most health education and pre-practice experience of any health professional, and thus must be involved in all but the most mundane health care decisions.
 Allied health professionals are a valuable part of the care team, but their medical education and experience limits their role.